-We've currently reviewed 9 SteelSeries headphones.
-This brand is known for its gamer-oriented design focusing on low latency, sound reproduction, and microphone performance.
+We've currently reviewed 8 SteelSeries headphones.
+This brand is known for its gamer-oriented design that focus on low latency, sound reproduction, and microphone performance.

 If you're an Xbox One gamer, you know the difficulties of finding headphones compatible with this console.
-Enter the SteelSeries Arctis 9X Wireless: the best SteelSeries headphones for the Xbox One that we've tested so far.
+Enter the SteelSeries Arctis 9X, the best SteelSeries headphones for the Xbox One that we've tested so far.
 Connecting via Microsoft's Xbox Wireless connection, these headphones easily connect to your Xbox One and they have low enough lag to make wireless gaming relatively smooth.
-If you want more connectivity, you can also pair these headphones with your phone or computer via Bluetooth.
-The microphone is great - your voice should be heard clearly by your teammates and opponents alike.
-While their classic SteelSeries ski-band headband and soft padding are designed for comfort, depending on how they fit on your head you might not get a consistent sound each time you wear.
+If you're looking for a little more versatility, you can also pair these headphones with your phone or computer via Bluetooth.
+The microphone is great and it records voices clearly, so you should have no problems being understood by your teammates and opponents alike.
+While their classic SteelSeries ski-band headband and soft padding are designed for comfort, depending on fit, seal, and positioning, they can sound different depending on who's wearing them.
 They're also not the best choice for those with larger heads and don't isolate noise well.
 However, if your preferred console is the Xbox One, these headphones are a great choice for wireless gaming.

 The SteelSeries are good gaming headphones.
 Most of their headphones have balanced audio reproduction and solid microphones, making them suitable for gaming with others.
-Generally well-built, SteelSeries only makes over-ear headphones; their unique ski-band headband is comfortable but might not be the best fit for everyone, especially those with large heads.
+Generally well-built, SteelSeries only makes over-ear headphones and many of their designs have their unique ski-band headband for comfort.
+However, it may not be the best fit for everyone, especially those with large heads.

 SteelSeries offer headphones catered to gamers.
 Their unique design and good battery life make them great for long gaming sessions.
 Most of their headphones have impressive sound reproduction, too.
 However, you might not get a consistent sound each time you wear them, and users with larger heads might not find the unique ski-band headband comfortable or fitting.